massoncheg/forgejo-docs/docs/user/oauth2-provider.md

 PKCE (Proof Key for Code Exchange) is an extension to the OAuth flow which allows for a secure credential exchange without the requirement to provide a client secret.

-**Note**: Please ensure you have registered your OAuth application as a public client.
+**Note:** Please ensure you have registered your OAuth application as a public client.

 To achieve this, you have to provide a `code_verifier` for every authorization request.
 A `code_verifier` has to be a random string with a minimum length of 43 characters and a maximum length of 128 characters.
-It can contain alphanumeric characters as well as the characters `-`, `.`, `_` and `~`.
+It can contain alphanumeric characters as well as the characters `-`, `.`, `_`, and `~`.

 Using this `code_verifier` string, a new one called `code_challenge` is created by using one of two methods:

 - If you have the required functionality on your client, set `code_challenge` to be a URL-safe base64-encoded string of the SHA256 hash of `code_verifier`.
 In that case, your `code_challenge_method` becomes `S256`.
 - If you are unable to do so, you can provide your `code_verifier` as a plain string to `code_challenge`.
 Then you have to set your `code_challenge_method` as `plain`.

-After you have generated this values, you can continue with your request.
+After you have generated these values, you can continue with your request.

 1. Redirect the user to the authorization endpoint in order to get their consent for accessing the resources: